EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-Hyper-V.md

     Format-Table InterfaceAlias, IPAddress
     ````

-    > Vnet1-0 does not have an IP address. vEthernet (External) received the former IP address of Vnet1-0.
+    > Perimeter0 does not have an IP address. vEthernet (External) received the IP address of Perimeter0.

 1. Exit from the remote PowerShell session.